KxSystems/embedPy/README.md

 ```
 In this dictionary, the original Python object is stored under the key `_pyobj`, and each method or function and data attribute or property has an entry in the dictionary.

-**NB** Currently no attributes of the object preceded by `_` or `__` are wrapped into the dictionary.
+**NB** Attributes of the object preceded by `_` or `__` are not wrapped into the dictionary.

 #### Calling functions for wrapped objects

-Any method or function of the wrapped object has an entry which is a callable q function, with variadic and keyword argument support.
-This function will return Python data without attempting to convert to q.
-You can convert the results to q data with `.q.py2q` if necessary.
+Any method or function of a wrapped object has an entry which is a callable q function, with variadic and keyword argument support.
+This function will return a `foreign`
 ```q
 q)arraywrap.diagonal[]
 foreign